How to Merge Social Media Accounts

 Just like Facebook and Twitter, once this merge of your connections and circles has completed, you cannot undo the change.
 Google+ does has a caveat that this same request cannot be placed for at least 6 months, so make sure the decision to merge is going to be a long term one!

 Unlike the other social networks, Google+ does not delete the merged page.
-If you would like the page you merged to be fully deleted, you’ll have to deactivate that account separately through the Gmail account tied to that profile.
+If you would like the page you merged to be fully deleted, you’ll have to deactivate that user account separately through the Gmail account tied to that profile.

 Instagram & Twitter

 Instagram and Twitter, unfortunately, do not allow you to merge any data, followers, or accounts.
-In order to make the move from multiple accounts to one main account effectively, we suggest following these steps:
+In order to make the move from multiple accounts to one main user account effectively, we suggest following these steps:

 - Set all the accounts you want to deactivate to “Private” and no longer accept follow requests.
 This will ensure that you are not building a following on an account that will soon be inactive.